-Fig. 12 Chaotic exploration of Quadruped. a An example of the time courses of phase differences between CPG-1 and the other 15 CPGs during exploration.
-Two high performing locomotor behaviours are shown as (a1; quadruped walking gait) and (a2; side-walk like gait) with corresponding snapshots. b A scenario for the realtime recovery allowed us to illustrate the resulting long term exploration dynamics (Fig. 11c).
-The exploration statistics show the highest performance peaks are most visited, demonstrating the efficacy of the method.
+Fig. 12 Chaotic exploration of Quadruped.
+(A) An example of the time courses of phase differences between CPG-1 and the other 15 CPGs during exploration.
+Two high performing locomotor behaviours are shown as (A1; quadruped walking gait) and (A2; side-walk like gait) with corresponding snapshots.
+(B) A scenario for the realtime recovery from damage where the one of lower limbs was removed during the course of (A1) behaviour (the moment of damage is indicated by the red arrowhead), a new high performing behaviour (B1; hobbling walking gait) was quickly found.
+The gray arrows in (A1), (A2), and (B1) indicates the directions of movement.